Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 2. Configuring Your Assistant

-I started with Mary, the appointment setter assistant.
+I started with Riley, the appointment setter assistant.
 The setup screen is vaguely organized into three main areas starting from the top: a breakdown of cost and latency, tabs to switch between the assistant's main configurations (Model, Transcriber, Voice, etc.), and the actual setup area with forms to enter prompts, change providers, etc.

 Costs and Latency Breakdown

 Vapi strongly emphasizes delivering fast, responsive assistants while maintaining clear and transparent pricing.
-This approach is obvious in the first area of the assistant setup - we can see a breakdown of cost and latency that changes as we experiment with different models.
+This approach is obvious in the first area of the assistant setup.
+We can see a breakdown of cost and latency that changes as we experiment with different models.
 Keep in mind these are only estimates.

 The models you select for your assistant can make a huge difference in costs, as well as in latency.
-In the first example below, I selected OpenAI’s GPT-4o real-time preview model, which resulted in a cost of $0.22 per minute with a latency of 700 ms - Vapi's recommended level.
+In the first example below, I selected OpenAI’s GPT-4o real-time preview model, which resulted in a cost of $0.22 per minute with a latency of 700 ms, Vapi's recommended level.

 However, switching to the o1 preview model caused the latency to spike dramatically to 8000 ms (8 seconds), making it far too slow for a natural conversation.
-Apart from the models, the “mode” - web or over the phone (Twilio or Vonage) - can also impact the latency and costs.
+Apart from the models, the “Mode”—web or over the phone (Twilio or Vonage)—can also impact the latency and costs.
 Keeping track of these factors is crucial to maintaining an optimal balance between price and performance when designing your assistants.

 Vapi cost breakdown for GPT 4o shows a cost of $0.22/min and a latency of 700 ms